 If the total purchase price is under £100 or over £30,000, it will not be covered by Section 75.
 This sounds simple, but can be complicated in some instances.

-When you purchase multiple items, to be eligible, the cash price attached to the single item will need to be over £100 and under £30,000.
+When you purchase multiple items, to be eligible, the cash price attached to a single item will need to be over £100 and under £30,000.
 For example, if you buy two tickets for £60 each, these would not be covered.

-Other purchases that are not covered:
+Other purchases that are not covered include:

 Section 75 may also not cover you if the supplier gives you the option to re-book or provides a credit voucher.